vlitzke/kitchenflies/DNAseq/11_FST/README.md

 | gzip > SNPs.sync.gz
 ```

-Resample SNPS to a 40x coverage
+## Resample SNPS to a 40x coverage

-This script converts resamples the allele counts in a sync file (--input) to a target coverage (--target-cov) if the counts are above a minimum-coverage threshold (--min-cov).
+Resamples the allele counts in a sync file to a target coverage if the counts are above a minimum-coverage threshold (--min-cov).
 Note, sites with less coverage than the target will be sampled with replacement, whereas sites with larger coverage will be sampled with replacement.

-The X chromsome will be sampled by half since this script is intended for Pools based on males only
+:memo: The X chromsome will be sampled by half since this script is intended for Pools based on males only.

 ```
 python scripts/SubsampleSync.py \